ElementAstro/atom-docs/src/content/docs/en/function/anymeta.md

 - The `TypeRegistry` is thread-safe, using a shared mutex for concurrent access.
 - Error handling is implemented using custom exceptions (e.g., `THROW_NOT_FOUND`).
 - The `TypeRegistrar` provides a basic implementation for registering types.
 You may need to extend it for more complex type registrations.
-- The system relies on the `BoxedValue` class (not shown in this documentation) for type-erased value storage.
+- The system relies on the `BoxedValue` class (not shown in this) for type-erased value storage.